 Section 15: Training

 15.1 Describe the training you provide for each of the following groups:

 a.
 Grantee Staff:

 Formal training on grantee policies and procedures

 How often?

-Annually
+✓ Annually

 Biannually

-As needed
+✓ As needed

 Other - Describe:

 Employees are provided with policy manual

-Other-Describe: Conferences, workshops, and other-in house sessions addressing specific training and technical assistance; although it is extremely difficult under current State Travel Moratorium because LIHEAP programmatic training is mostly out of state at the national level.
+Other-Describe: Conferences, workshops, and other-in house sessions addressing specific training and technical assistance.

 b.
 Local Agencies:

 Formal training conference

 How often?

 Annually

 Biannually

 ✓ As needed

 Other - Describe:

 ✓ On-site training

 How often?

 Annually

 Biannually

-As needed
+✓ As needed

 Other - Describe:

 Employees are provided with policy manual

 Other - Describe

 c.
 Vendors

 Formal training conference

 How often?

 Annually

 Biannually

 As needed

-Other - Describe: Policies communicated through vendor agreements Policies are outlined in a vendor manual Other - Describe: Our contract and scope of services for both delivered fuel vendors and non-delivered fuel vendors explains the policies.
+Other - Describe:

+Policies communicated through vendor agreements Policies are outlined in a vendor manual Our con Other - Describe: tract and scope of services for both delivered fuel vendors and non-delivered fuel vendors explains the policies.
 15.2 Does your training program address fraud reporting and prevention?
-Yes No If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.
+Yes No If ony of the above questions require further explanation or electification that could not be made in the